 - How to Choose the Right HDTV

-Custom Retailer informs the custom-installation trade and is a sister publication of E-Gear.
-Already an influential player in its category, the magazine keeps up with the latest tech trends in home theater, home networking, and whole-house audio systems.
+Technology Integrator (formerly Custom Retailer) informs the custom-installation trade.
+An influential player in its category, the magazine keeps up with the latest tech trends in home theater, home networking, and whole-house audio systems.
 Now edited by my former boss Maureen Jenson, this is a magazine to watch!
 (Subscribe.)

 - Feature: Correcting the Room -- acoustic correction products

 - Feature: Audio Is Served -- hard-drive audio servers